-In this first section, I lay out the information you need to know about Division III, and about working with me as your chair or member.
-Try to read through this section during the first week or weekend of the semester.
-You can read through the pages in order, or jump around, but make sure to read them all.
+In the expandable sections below, I lay out the information you need to know about Division III, and about working with me as your chair or member.
+Please read through this guide during the first week or weekend of the semester.
+You can read through the sections in order, or jump around, but make sure to read them all.

 The initial excitement!